joeavanzato/WMIHunter/README.md

 -process_names = Array of Process Names to Filter on -service_names = Array of Service Names to Filter on

-.\wmih.ps1 - Will execute with default parameters (16 threads, all data collection enabled, ADSI Searcher to find Computer Users, No IOC filtering)
+.\wmih.ps1 -gui - Launch with optional GUI - will eventually ignore all command-line parameters .\wmih.ps1 - Will execute with default parameters (16 threads, all data collection enabled, ADSI Searcher to find Computer Users, No IOC filtering)
 .\wmih.ps1 -max_threads 20 - Launch with default parameters but increase or decrease the max threads used in the Runspace CreateRunspacePool
 .\wmih.ps1 -data_types processes,connections - Only retrieve running processes and network connections